pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Regions/Todo/🏰 Last Hope/Silken Sanctuary.md

 - [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/Iraia\|Iraia]] hides the fact that not all her visions are true from her followers.
 - She has an uncanny knack for sensing when someone is gifted.
 - [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/Iraia\|Iraia]]'s mysterious past possibly connects her to a powerful noble family who disowned her when her powers manifested

+> [!seed]- Job Board: Opportunities at the Silken Sanctuary
+> 1. **Lost Artifact Recovery**
+>   * Description: An ancient artifact has been lost in the dense forest surrounding the Silken Sanctuary.
+The artifact is of great importance to The Gifted and must be retrieved.
+>   * Contact NPC: Iraia
+>  * Reward: *Access to the Chamber of Visions for a personal vision.*
+>
+>2. **Undead Extermination**
+>   * Description: Undead creatures have been spotted near the entrance to the Silken Sanctuary, and they pose a threat to our members.
+Exterminate these creatures before they can cause any harm.
+>   * Contact NPC: Edard Combell
+>   * Reward: *A powerful protective amulet from Naruun.*
+>
+>3. **Scouting Potential Allies**
+>   * Description: Allies are needed for our cause.
+Locate and scout potential allies in neighboring towns who may be willing to join The Gifted.
+>   * Contact NPC: Council of Elders
+>   * Reward: *A potion that grants temporary invisibility.*
+>
+>4. **Ancient Text Translation**
+>   * Description: We have recently discovered ancient texts within the Endless Caves Archive that require translation.
+Scholars with knowledge of ancient languages are needed.
+>   * Contact NPC: Keeper of the Endless Caves Archive
+>   * Reward: *Access to exclusive knowledge from our archives.*
+>
+>5. **Crystal Cavern Expedition**
+>    * Description: A new section of the Crystal Cavern has been revealed, and we need adventurers to explore it for any signs of valuable resources or artifacts.
+>    * Contact NPC: Head Miner
+>    * Reward: *_A share of any valuable resources found._
+>
+>6. **Sabotaging Rival Cults**
+>    * Description: Rival cults seek to undermine our goals with their blasphemous beliefs about Naruun.
+Sabotage their efforts and spread misinformation about their activities.
+>    * Contact NPC: Spymaster
+>    * Reward: *A talisman that grants protection from rival cults' magic.*
+>
+>7. **Recruiting New Members**
+>    * Description: The Gifted is always searching for new members to join our cause.
+Seek out potential candidates and persuade them to join our ranks.
+>    * Contact NPC: Recruitment Officer
+>    * Reward: *A magical item that enhances charisma.*
+>
+>8. **Defending the Forge of Life**
+>    * Description: The Forge of Life is a sacred site within the Silken Sanctuary, and we have received word that it may soon be under attack by enemies.
+Defend the forge at all costs.
+>    * Contact NPC: Council of Elders
+>    * Reward: *_A powerful weapon forged from the Forge of Life._
+>
+>9. **Securing Rare Ingredients**
+>    * Description: Our alchemists require rare ingredients for their experiments, which can only be found in dangerous locations.
+Brave adventurers needed to retrieve these items.
+>    * Contact NPC: Head Alchemist
+>    * Reward: *_Access to powerful potions and elixirs._